Competitor comparison

 - Complements MarketScan — use both

-Best fit for MarketScan: Dealers who need to structure payments and stack OEM incentives on live deals.
+MarketScan best fits: Dealers who need to structure payments and stack OEM incentives on live deals.

 Frequently asked questions